Henry Long Ranger Lever Action .308 Win.

 We would have much preferred highly polished steel parts with luster bluing and a gloss anodized receiver, in the manner of the previously reviewed Henry Lever Octagon .22 WMR Rifle.
 We would also suggest a waterproof, semi-gloss stock finish to better show off the nice walnut.
 The Henry Long Ranger is (potentially) a deluxe rifle and deserves to look the part.
 After all, the Browning BLR Lightweight '81 with which it directly competes has a deluxe finish.
 We hope that Henry will see fit to offer a deluxe option as soon as possible.

 In addition, we would like to see a rifle version of the proposed deluxe .308 Long Ranger with a 22" barrel.
-Carbines are all well and good in thick brush country or confined spaces, but it takes at least a 22" barrel to come close to realizing the ballistic potential of the .308 Winchester cartridge.
-The .223 and .243 versions of our proposed Long Ranger deluxe rifle should have 24" barrels to achieve the full velocity these small bore cartridges rely on for adequate energy and the flat trajectory that makes them desirable.
+Carbines are all well and good in thick brush country or confined spaces, but it takes at least a 22" barrel to come close to realizing the ballistic potential of the .308 Winchester, or any other high intensity cartridge.
+(Factory ballistics are normally published for 24 inch barrels.)

 The Long Ranger is not supplied with iron sights, which is fine with us, but the rifle comes with two-piece, steel, Weaver/Picatinny type scope bases mounted at the factory.
 We checked the tension on the base mounting screws and tightened them to 30 inch pounds.